brunomattos1/Kelley/README.md

 # Kelley
-Kelley is a Julia package that uses the cut planes method created by J. E. Kelley, Jr. to solve convex optimization problem with linear objective function.
+Kelley is a Julia package that uses an acceleration of cutiing planes method created by J. E. Kelley, Jr. to solve convex optimization problem with linear objective function.
 Also, this package uses the HiGHS Optimizer for Linear Programming, from JuMP.

 ### Installation import
 julia> Pkg.add("https://github.com/brunomattos1/Kelley.git")